China Culture Discovery - 11 Days / 10 Nights

 .
 The Pearl TV Tower measures at a height of 4698 meters (almost 3 miles) and is the world's 3rd tallest TV and radio tower.
 Travel up and down the tower in a double-decker elevator that can hold up to 50 people at the rate of seven meters (almost 23 feet) per second.
 Enjoy the modern style architecture and spectacular views of Shanghai.
 On a clear day, you can even see all the way to the Yangtze River.

 is a key symbol of Shanghai and the epitome of Shanghai's modern history.
 Stroll through this colonial riverside of Old Shanghai and view the dozens of historic buildings lining the Huangpu River.
 52 high rises of all styles in the West showcase the art of world architecture and history of contemporary Shanghai.
-Also visit Nanjing Road, China's premier shopping street stretching 3.4 miles long.
-Enjoy the modern, vibrant and eclectic street filled with shops, eateries, restaurants and more.
-Nanjing road starts at the Bund in the east and ends in the west, and truly is a must-see metropolitan destination for shoppers from all over the world.
+Also visit Nanjing Road

-Day 12 Shanghai (AB)
+Day 10 Shanghai (AB)

-Day 13 Shanghai - USA (AB)
+Day 11 Shanghai (AB)

 Enjoy a free morning in Shanghai before we escort you to the airport to catch your flight back home.

 ||This itinerary is subject to change due to circumstances beyond our control including: weather, airline schedules, cruise itinerary changes, boat changes, etc.